petercai/notes/Kubernetes/docker/Dockerfile.md

     - Free for commercial use
 - **Cons**:
     - Mac-only, no support for Windows or Linux
-    - Smaller community and fewer add-ons compared to Docker Desktop [[1]](https://www.bytebase.com/blog/top-docker-desktop-alternatives/) [[2]](https://betterstack.com/community/comparisons/docker-desktop-alternative/)
+    - Smaller community and fewer add-ons compared to Docker Desktop [[IB from chatgpt]](https://www.bytebase.com/blog/top-docker-desktop-alternatives/) [[2]](https://betterstack.com/community/comparisons/docker-desktop-alternative/)

 ### 2. **Rancher Desktop**